AUDIO VERSION: YouTube Podbean

 We mustn’t lose sight of what Jesus’ point is in saying these particular parables.
 He’s urging His disciples not to grow slack in their devotion to Him.
 At their early stage of spiritual development, they think devotion to God means slaving to do good works.
 Fine.
 If they’d thought devotion to God meant picking a bunch of apples, Jesus would have described apple pickers as being rewarded in Heaven.
 Right now, He’s focused on one goal: convincing His disciples that Divine judgment is fast approaching and they need to make sure they are ready.
 This isn’t a lecture on how Divine judgment actually works (Understanding Divine Judgment: Illumination, Empowerment & A God Who Delights In Mercy).
 These four men are reeling from the news that horrible things are about to happen to them.
 Jesus is countering their fear by insisting He’s coming back soon, but He wants His return to be viewed in a proper light.
 He’s not just the buff Messiah who came to fix everyone’s problems.
 When He comes back, it’s not going to just be to pat the heads of Yahweh’s chosen people, it’s going to be to pass out Divine judgment.
 These disciples need to get a lot more serious about seeking God than they are.
 Lately everyone’s gotten so caught up in lusting after Israel’s glory days that they’ve lost sight of what matters.
 Personal devotion to God is what matters, and Jesus is communicating this within a framework of works theology because that’s where these four men are at.
 If they continue to grow spiritually, there will be time later on for the Holy Spirit to set them straight about works.

-Now in real life, it’s our hearts that God cares about, not our behaviors (see Divine Judgment Q&A).
+Now in real life, it’s our hearts that God cares about, not our behaviors.
 When He’s chewing out the preachers in Israel who have intentionally mangled the Old Covenant requirements for pleasing God, we find Jesus talking about how worthless good behaviors are.
 In Matthew 9:13, Jesus is talking to Pharisees when He says:

 “Go and learn what this means: ‘I desire mercy and not sacrifice.’
 For I didn’t come to call the righteous, but sinners.”
 (Matt.
 9:13)